This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TeaProudly #CollectiveBias

 Let’s Talk Scones

 Remember how I said Bigelow Vanilla Chai is my favorite?
 That was for real.
-It’s what inspired this Vanilla Chai Scone recipe.
+It’s what inspired this Vanilla Chai Scones recipe.
 I started wondering what would happen if I steeped my tea bags in hot milk rather than water (It’s pretty marvelous by the way).
 Then when I had that Vanilla Chai milk-tea, I just knew it could be used to make flavor something fantastic.
 Enter, Scones.
 What goes better with tea than scones?
 That was a rhetorical question, the answer is obviously “nothing!”

 - 4 Cups Flour